artemkaxdxd/Labs_JS/README.md

-This is my repository for practice works for my exam.
+This is my repository with practice works for my programming exam.